Chase RCMP respond to report of assault by weed whacker - BC Local News

 The neighbour, a 65 year old Sorrento man, is reported to have resisted arrest, forcing officers to physically restrain him.

-“Another neighbour started yelling at police to leave him alone, not knowing the full story of what had occurred,” Kennedy wrote in a news release.
+“Another neighbour started yelling at police to leave him alone, not knowing the full story of what had occurred,” Kennedy wrote.

 The accused is facing assault charges.